SpongePowered/SpongeDocs/source/plugin/injection.rst

 .. note::

-    Note that it's *almost always* recommended to inject your objects within the main class, as it's instantiated with the Guice injector when the plugin is loaded.
+    Remember that it's *almost always* best practice to inject your objects within the main class, as it's instantiated with the Guice injector when the plugin is loaded.

 Logger
 ~~~~~~